skfoo/ComfyUI-Coziness/README.md

 ## Lora Text Extractor

 Takes the input text and extracts loras specified using Automatic1111's lora syntax out of it.
 It has two outputs: one for the filtered text without the loras, and another with the stuff that was removed from it, separated by newlines.
 You can connect the filtered text output to a CLIP Text Encode node to use as your prompt, and the lora text output to MultiLora Loader.
+If you're using Efficiency Nodes for ComfyUI, you can connect the Lora Stack output to Efficient Loader's lora_stack input.

 ![Example Lora Text Extractor Connections](/docs/images/lora-text-extractor-connections.png)